shearer12345/talkGamesComputingProgrammeLevel1Welcome/talk.md

 [Light_on_cinema_queue](http://commons.wikimedia.org/wiki/File:Light_on_cinema_queue.jpg)

-##Game 2 - sorting race
+## Game 2 - sorting race

-1. The two sides of the room will race each other to sort themselves (physically) into a specific order (next slide)
+1. The four quarters of the room will race each other to sort themselves (physically) into a specific order (next slide)
   - there will be a sequence of sort constraints, the first is most important, the later ones being use for ambiguous cases
 2. When you think your team is in order, sit down.
 When your whole team is sitting then jointly shout out **"SORTED!"**
 3. We'll then confirm your order.